Michael0x2a/michael0x2a-website/app/_posts/2013-12-20-college-observations-freshman-quarter-1.md

 Out of all the classes I took, this one, surprisingly enough, ended up being my favorite.
 The class covered the development and various phases of modern art starting roughly around WWII up until the early 2000s, and covered a wide range of artistic movements from Abstract Expressionism to Fluxus to Installation art.

 The part I enjoyed most about this class was that it finally provided the context and history I was missing that prevented me from previously understanding why anybody should *care* about modern art.
-It's sort of a cliché, but it's true -- I previously thought that modern art was essentially just a bunch of pretentious artists passing off scribbles as art, but this class completely changed my opinion regarding modern art.
+It's sort of a cliche, but it's true -- I previously thought that modern art was sort of pretentious and devoid of actual artistic talent, but this class completely changed my opinion regarding modern art.

 I can't claim that I understand every aspect of modern art (it was only a single semester, after all!), but it provided the missing historical backdrop I needed to make sense of what I see in art galleries and museums.